 Wheel Base Included: Yes | Pedals Included: Yes | Buttons: 12

-Honestly, there aren’t many brands out there that can offer great products at a price that won’t break the bank, without compromising on any features that higher-end wheels have.
-Thrustmaster always strikes the best balance in that respect, by offering all of the tech that we need for a great racing wheel and also offering their products at the lower end of the budget range.
+Thrustmaster always manages to strike a balance between price and performance in the beginner to intermediate category, by offering all of the tech that we need for a great racing wheel and also offering their products at the lower end of the budget range.
+The TMX wheel is the perfect example of this.

 Excellent Value For Money

 While price is definitely a factor when selecting your sim racing gear in terms of budget, I’d really recommend you don’t look at price alone.
 You might end up missing out on things that you loved in more expensive bits of kit.
-When looking at mid-range wheels for the Xbox, however, the Thrustmaster TMX really does top the lot.
+But when looking at entry-to-mid-range wheels for the Xbox, the Thrustmaster TMX really does tick all the boxes.

 First of all, the wheel looks pretty slick.
-I think that if you’re going to spend time in a sim racing environment, whether it be a full cockpit or a wheel stand set-up, you have to enjoy looking at your rig!
+If you’re going to spend time in a sim racing environment, whether it be a full cockpit or a wheel stand setup, you have to enjoy looking at your rig!
 The TMX definitely has the looks department covered.

 Reasonable Force Feedback

-The base level of force feedback given is pretty fantastic, made better by the adjustable nature of it.
-You can crank it up to max, or tone it down to minimal; whatever suits you best.
-This is delivered by a mixed system of belt-pulleys and gears, which gives an overall smoother, less noisy driving experience than the more common helical gears put into some force feedback wheels.
+The base level of force feedback is pretty fantastic, made better by the adjustable nature of it.
+You can crank it up to max, or tone it down to minimal, whatever suits you best.
+This is delivered by a mixed system of belt-pulleys and gears, which gives an overall smoother, less noisy driving experience than gears alone.

 Small Wheel Rim

-If you aren’t looking for a large wheel size, then this one would be pretty perfect for you!
-The wheel diameter is 28cm, smaller than a lot of Fanatec’s wheels, which can be a positive or negative depending on what you’re looking for.
-The smaller size definitely makes it easier to make rapid turns, but it can make the rig feel a bit toy-like on sims like F1 2022 or Project Cars 2.
+The wheel’s diameter is 28 cm, which is smaller than a lot of Fanatec’s wheels, and this can be a positive or negative depending on what you’re looking for.
+The smaller size definitely makes it easier to make rapid turns, but it can make the rig feel a bit toy-like on sims like F1 2022 or iRacing.

 A nice boon of the TMX is the plug and play ability with your Xbox – there’s no need to program anything on your PC before using it.
-Every game that’s currently available, and even future releases, are likely to be compatible with this wheel due to the full Xbox integration systems.
+Every game that’s currently available, and even in future, is likely to be compatible with this wheel.

 A Great Budget Bundle

-Sure, the pedals you’ll get are pretty lacking when compared to other pedal sets out there, but the wheel itself is worth the full price and then some.
+Sure, the pedals you’ll get are pretty lacking when compared to other pedal sets out there, but the wheel itself is worth the price.
 The biggest boon for me personally is the full metal composition, putting some real weight and oomph behind the wheel.
 Overall, it’s a great choice for beginners on a budget.

 - Simple setup